 But first, I did an internet search on ‘green dishwashers’, figuring someone may have written an article comparing them, but I wasn’t expecting much.
 Imagine my pleasant surprise upon finding out that Consumer Reports has applied their awesome testing and ranking system to include the environmentally impactful aspects of all sorts of products– including dishwashers.

 Called Greener Choices, this branch of Consumer Reports ranked dishwashers using a system comparing which had the lowest environmental mpact.
 They looked at how much water each used, how much electricity they sucked, and how effective they were at cleaning dishes, along with price and model info.
 I was able to find a modestly-priced dishwasher with a very high green score.

-They have sections on computers, washing machines and dryers, refrigerators, AC’s, electronics, lawn and garden stuff, and more.
-For each item they also have information on how to recycle or dispose of it properly, and a guide so that you don’t buy a bigger unit than you need.
+They have sections on computers, washing machines and dryers, refrigerators, AC’s, electronics, lawn and garden stuff, and more visit this website https://www.theapplianceguys.com.au/collections/top-load-washing-machines exciting offers awaits you.
+For each item they also have information on how to find appliance repair st albert, and a guide so that you don’t buy a bigger unit than you need.
 What a resource!
 And best of all, it was mentioned that an efficient dishwasher can actually use less water than handwashing dishes, a fact that I will remember approximately forever.